RomanLut/hx-esp32-cam-fpv/doc/building_gs_image_ubuntu.md

 * Download Ubuntu Desktop image https://ubuntu.com/download/desktop

-* Write image to USB stick
+* Write image to USB stick.
+Use at least 12GB flash drive to be able to allocate at least 2GB for persistent storage.

    Use Rufus on Windows https://rufus.ie/